mozillascience/plan/STRATPLAN.md

 We do this by:
 * Empowering the next generation of leaders through fellowships and mentorship;
 * Facilitating project-based learning around open data and open source;
-* Advocating for and supporting a growing community of researchers working openly.
+* And supporting and advocating for a growing community of researchers working openly.

 #### MISSION ACCOMPLISHED
 **We are done when working openly and collaboratively, data sharing and reuse, and research communication are integral to research practice and a self-sustaining network of people working openly grows and expands into the future.**